How to Begin an IVF Cycle?

 What are the chances of success with IVF?

-KIC has got one of the best track records for surrogacy cases and infertility treatments in the world.
+KIC has got one of the best track records for infertility treatments in the world.
 Vist http://kiranivfgenetic.com/success-rates

 FOR 3 CYCLES OUR CUMULATIVE PREGNANCY RATES ARE AS HIGH AS 90%.

 The specific chance of success varies with a number of factors including the indication for the procedure, the patient’s age, the number of embryos transferred and a variety of other factors.
 Your chances of success with IVF will be discussed on an individual basis with your fertility specialist.
-The success rate with IVF must be viewed considering the natural fertility rate in fertile couples that is approximately only 10% per month.
-We advise you to be mentally prepared to undergo at least 3 cycles, so that finally we can ensure you at least 85-90% success rate.
+The success rate with IVF must be viewed considering the natural fertility rate of infertile couples that are approximately only 10% per month.
+We advise you to be mentally prepared to undergo at least 3 cycles so that finally we can ensure you at least 85-90% success rate.
 Appropriate concessions are given in the financial aspect of treatment if you undertake 3 full cycles